 Beyond the medical applications, cyborg technology will pave the way to more advanced human beings.
 One of the popular beliefs of the contemporary world is the idea that robots will eventually outsmart the humans and take control of the world.
 Stephen Hawking attests this fear and suggests that humans need to mechanize as fast as possible “so that artificial brains contribute to human intelligence rather than opposing it.”2 Kennedy supports this path of development as it would create an entirely new species of human with unlimited memory, unlimited calculation ability, and instant wireless communication ability.
 This type of human would have unsurpassable intelligence, he claims.
 Just like his colleagues, Warwick envisions a world in which everything could be remotely controlled by the brain and humans could link themselves to external machines or even each other.2

-With the rise of computers and cell phones, the transition to cyborg is already half complete as humans rely on these machines to the point that they become mere extensions of their body.5 The research being conducted now, though, is working to weave machines into human lives even more permanently.
+With the rise of computers and cell phones, the transition to cyborg is already half complete as humans rely on these machines to the point that they become mere extensions of their bodies.5 The research being conducted now, though, is working to weave machines into human lives even more permanently.
 This new technology will create more advanced forms of homo sapiens and thus facilitate the rise of the cyborgs.